Professor Gill Kirton

 Current Doctoral Students

-- Lola Olaleye, January 2018 – present.
+Lola Olaleye, January 2018 – present.
 Gender, race and apprenticeships.
-1st supervisor

 - Deborah Osei, June 2016 – present.
-Gender, race, work-life balance and talent management.
-1st supervisor
+Gender, race, work-life balance and talent management in the UK Civil Service.

 PhD supervision completions